Homeschool families need these 4 essentials! Put these must-haves in your homeschool classroom and don’t start your school year without them!

 We are almost at the end of our first semester officially homeschooling (via the university model method), and I’ve quickly learned that there are just a few must-haves for every homeschool family (at least for this homeschool family!).
+These are back-to-school essentials we’ve used again and again!

 Check out what I think every homeschool family needs: